 - The Tasman Corridor Complete Streets Study in Sunnyvale, Santa Clara, San Jose and Milpitas

 - The Bascom Corridor Complete Streets Study in San Jose, Santa Clara County, and Campbell

-- In 2009, the VTA Board of Directors adopted Multimodal Design Practices and Principles, which directs staff to use complete streets best practices on all future roadway projects as feasible, using the Tully/101 interchange design as an example.
+VTA’s Complete Streets Policy expands on its direction on Multimodal Design Practices and Principles, adopted by the VTA Board of Directors in 2009.
+The Multimodal Design Practices and Principles directs staff to use complete streets best practices on all future roadway projects as feasible, using the as an example.

-- The One Bay Area Grant program continues to be the primary vehicle for delivering Federal transportation funds to local jurisdictions, with the second cycle providing funding for fiscal years 2017-18 through 2021-22.
+The One Bay Area Grant program continues to be the primary source for funding transportation projects in Santa Clara County, with the second cycle providing funding for fiscal years 2017-18 through 2021-22.
 To be eligible to receive funding in OBAG Cycle 2, local agencies must have either adopted a Complete Streets policy or have an updated General Plan that incorporates Complete Streets concepts.
 VTA is responsible for local enforcement of this requirement.